Dry Matter & Calorie Calculator

 Dry matter basis (DMB) is useful because the nutritional analysis you’ll find on the packaging will never tell the full story.
 Manufacturers analyses are based on total weight - including water.
 This is why different kinds of food appear to contain such strikingly different amounts of protein, fat, fibre, and ash.
 A tinned wet food contains a lot more water than a than a dry kibble-based food, and the ‘Guaranteed Analysis’ on the pack doesn’t take that into account.

 Dry matter basis eliminates water from the equation, and so allows for fair, like-for-like nutritional comparison of foods.
-Our smart calculator below will do the sums for you, and what’s more, based on the data you provide it’ll even infer the carbohydrate content for you at the same time.
-Give it a try!
+Our smart calculator below will do the sums for you, and what’s more, based on the data you provide it’ll give you two extra pieces of information:

 Tip: Look for the 'Guaranteed Analysis' or 'Analytical Constituents' on the packaging.

 Your percentages should not add up to more than 100!
 Please check your nutritional info again.

 Dry Matter & Carbs Estimate